 Some providers, such as BT, Sky and Virgin Media will sometimes offer to pay your early exit fees from your existing provider if you switch to them.
-This amount tends to be capped and rather than simply paying you at the start of your contract, you will instead have to pay you early exit fees, and then your new provider will knock a bit off your bill each month up to a fixed limit, so the longer you stay with your new provider, the more you are able to offset your early exit fees from your previous one.
+However, this is not some unlimited fund that will allow you to switch two months into your current contract and suffer no financial penalty.
+Rather, they will credit the amount to your account and knock a bit off your bill each month up to a fixed limit, so the longer you stay with your new provider, the more you are able to offset your early exit fees from your previous one.
 If you're considering doing this, just remember the following four points:

 Having said all that, this is definitely worth looking into as a way of offsetting the cost of leaving your current contract.
 Choose a broadband deal you like, then find out what the particulars are in terms of when you will be reimbursed, how, and over what period of time.

 If prices change, your provider is bound, by law, to send you a letter informing you of the change and offering you 30 days after its receipt to switch or stay.
 If you're in a contract and not happy with what you're getting, this is your get-out-of-jail-free card.